-3. After logging in, you may need to wait a few moments for the web console to appear.
-Use the folders in the left navigation panel to navigate between different pages of configuration options.
+3. After logging in, you may need to wait a few moments for the web console to appear and select the setting mode.

 Disabling Telnet and Browser Access

 If you are connecting the Moxa switch to a public network but do not intend to manage it over the network, we suggest disabling both the Telnet and web consoles.
 This is done from the serial console by navigating to System Identification under Basic Settings.
 Disable or enable the Telnet Console and Web Configuration as shown below: